-The first thing to consider is if the hydration bladder will fit the compartment in your backpack.
-Most hydration bladders use a similar shape but they all vary a little bit.
+The first thing to consider is if the model you want fits the compartment in your backpack.
+Most hydration bladders use a similar shape, but they all vary a little bit.
 More important is the size.
-Almost all bladders come in two-liter and three-liter sizes, and some come in even smaller sizes (1 liter = 33.8 ounces or a little more than a quart).
+Almost all bladders come in two-liter and three-liter sizes, and some come in even smaller sizes (1 liter = 33.8 ounces, a little more than a quart).

 Even though we recommend a larger bladder, it may not be in your best interest.
 Take a gander below to see which size is best for you.
 All bladders we tested had large and small reservoir options.

 1 Liter (or 1.5L): A great size for minimalists, commuters, or kids.
 It's perfect for quick hikes and trail runs, or if you intend on filling up often on the trail.

 2 Liter: Probably the most popular option.
 This is best for those taking off for a day hike, ski, or snowboard into the backcountry.
 If you're not a fan of constantly filling up, this is a great option.
 It provides a sufficient amount of water for most of the day (depending on how thirsty you are!)

 3 Liter: The most versatile of all sizes.
 This is perfect for those who don't plan on filling up or are in need of a lot of water.
 We like this size the most because you have the option to carry a lot or a little water.
 Many of our backpackers find this to be a sufficient size when going through areas with little to no fill-up opportunities throughout the day.

 In general, we recommend 17-25 oz of water per hour for hydration during endurance activities.
 The range is dependent on the air temperature, your exertion level, and your body.
 Here is a great article on hydration and exercise to help you find the right size of hydration bladder that fits your needs.